Table of Contents

 Scoring and Requirements for IELTS Speaking

 In the IELTS speaking section, your performance is evaluated based on four criteria: fluency and coherence, lexical resource, grammatical range and accuracy, and pronunciation.
 Each criterion is equally weighted and contributes to your overall band score, which ranges from 0 to 9.
+Your overall IELTS band score is calculated as the average of all four modules: Listening, Reading, Writing, and Speaking.

 Depending on the country you’re aiming to study or work in, minimum score requirements may vary.
 For instance, the UK generally requires a band score of 6.5, Canada requires 6.0, and Australia also requires 6.5.
 It’s crucial to know the specific requirements of the country you are targeting for your IELTS exam.
 Always check the latest requirements from official sources or the institutions you are applying to.